 Insert links in Instagram Stories

-The so-called Swipe-up is one of the most desired functions for Instagram Stories.
-Accounts with more than 10,000 followers can add a link to a website in the story.
+No matter how many followers you have on Instagram, you can now use the link sticker to insert links to your stories.
 To do this, click on the link icon in Story mode and copy a link into it.
-If the followers swipe up, they will be taken to the linked website.
+If the followers click on the link, they will be taken to the linked website.
 This makes sense, especially for companies and influencers who use this feature a lot.
 You can enjoy linking to YouTube videos, blog posts, product recommendations, and more.

 Insert text in Instagram Stories